smukherj1/expenses-v3/PRD.md

 - Users can apply one or more **string tags** to any transaction (e.g. `groceries`, `rent`, `salary`).
 - Bulk tagging: select multiple transactions from search results and apply/remove tags in one action.
-- Auto-tag rules: users can define rules like "description contains 'WHOLE FOODS' -> tag `groceries`" that are applied automatically on future uploads and can be run retroactively.
+- Auto-tag rules: users can define rules that are applied automatically on future uploads and can be run retroactively.
 - **Rule composition:** A single auto-tag rule can have multiple conditions combined with AND (all must match).
+- **Match Types:** Supported match types include `contains`, `exact`, `regex`, `gt` (greater than), and `lt` (less than) for both descriptions and amounts.
-Users achieve OR logic by creating separate rules that apply the same tag.
+- Users achieve OR logic by creating separate rules that apply the same tag.

 ### 6. Visualization & Analytics